ParthSaxena2007/Movie-Recommendation-Wids/README.md

 # Content-Based Movie Recommendation System

-This repository contains my project work for **WiDS (Winter in Data Science)** conducted by the Analytics Club, IIT Bombay.

 ## Project Objective
 The objective of this project is to build a **content-based movie recommendation system** using movie metadata such as genres, cast, director, and keywords.